-People experience symptoms of acid reflux in a variety of ways.
-The most common symptom of acid reflux is heartburn.
-Other symptoms may include:
+People experience symptoms of GERD or acid reflux in a variety of ways.
+While the most common symptom is heartburn, other symptoms may include:

 • Asthma